 There are special protocols of “tuina” that we use for infants and children in lieu of acupuncture needles.
 Samantha is the practitioner in our office that works with children.
 Typically best for kids under 4.

-Used in Asia for centuries, Chinese herbal medicine is not based on mainstream Western concepts of medical diagnosis and treatment.
+Chinese herbal medicine is not based on mainstream Western concepts of medical diagnosis and treatment.
 Rather, by using Chinese herbals (complex combinations of herbs, minerals, and plant extracts) practitioners seek to prevent and treat imbalances, such as those caused by cancer and other diseases.

 The difference is that a person that says they do Dry Needling has not gone through the same training as an Acupuncturist.
 Most Dry Needlers do a weekend course before they start needling the public.
 Acupuncturists have a minimum of 1000 hours of needling training over several years of schooling.
 The technique used by Dry Needlers is part of our training, but due to it’s very aggressive and often painful nature is not used right away in most acupuncture practices.

 Acupuncture is recognized by the National Institute of Health (NIH) and the World Health Organization (WHO) as effective in the treatment of a wide variety of medical problems.
-See a comprehensive list from the World Health Organization

 The U.S. Food and Drug Administration (FDA) regulates acupuncture needles and restricts their use to licensed practitioners.
 The FDA requires acupuncture needles to be sterile, nontoxic, and labeled for single use.
-Acupuncturists also take a required “clean needle technique” class.
-In developing the Clean Needle Technique Manual, experts from OSHA […]